 J-PAL Europe - The Abdul Latif Jameel Poverty Action Lab

-J-PAL Europe is one of the six regional offices of J-PAL, a research center specialized in the evaluation of social policy and programs aimed at reducing poverty.
+J-PAL Europe is one of the six regional offices of J-PAL (MIT), a research center specialized in the evaluation of social policy and programs aimed at reducing poverty.

 J-PAL Europe’s mission is to contribute to the improvement of social policy by supporting researchers working on randomized evaluations, disseminating their results and organizing capacity-building workshops combining the theory and practice of randomized evaluations.